Litterbox/notes/week_07_rails/models_and_validation/readme.md

 def username_is_allowed
 	if FORBIDDEN_USERNAMES.include?(username)
-		errors.add(:username, "this is a restricted usernmae")
+		errors.add(:username, "this is a restricted username")
 	end
 end
 ```